dvkdesigns/parklandguitarlessons.com/src/content/how-to-train-your-ear-for-guitar.md

   - learn guitar by ear
 mainImage: /images/ear-training.svg
 metaDescription: "Learn how to develop your musical ear with simple guitar-focused ear training exercises for beginners."
-metaTitle: "Ear Training for Guitar: A Beginner’s Guide | Parkland Guitar Lessons"
+metaTitle: "Ear Training for Guitar - A Beginner’s Guide | Parkland Guitar Lessons"
 subtitle: "Explains ear training exercises to recognize notes, chords, and scales."
-title: "How to Train Your Ear for Guitar: A Beginner’s Guide"
+title: "How to Train Your Ear for Guitar - A Beginner’s Guide"
 ---

 Most guitarists start their soloing journey with the minor pentatonic scale—and for good reason.
 It’s simple, sounds great, and fits in a lot of genres.
 But after a while, you might feel stuck in a “pentatonic box,” playing the same licks over and over.